-If you're dying to see those gorgeous Rose Parade floats up close, don't go to the parade itself.
+If you're dying to see those gorgeous Rose Parade floats up close, don't go to the parade.
 There's a much better way to get a good look at them and take their photos than standing on the street, trying to hold your camera over everyone else's head.

-Instead of going to the Rose Parade itself, go to the Post Parade viewing, where you can see those ingenious creations up close.
+At the Post Parade viewing, you can see those artistic creations up close.
 Here's how it works:

 When to Go to the Rose Parade Float Viewing

-Float viewing starts mid-day after the parade ends and continues for the next two days.
+Float viewing starts mid-day after the parade ends —January 1 unless it's a Sunday and then it's January 2 — and continues for the next two days.

 The first afternoon is very crowded.
 If you would prefer not to be packed in with all those other gawkers, get there when they open on the two days after the parade.

-You can also avoid crowds by being nice to someone else.
-Take a senior citizen or a disabled person with you and you can get in two hours before the general public.
+You can also avoid crowds by being kind to someone else.
+Take a senior citizen or a disabled person with you, and you can get in two hours before the general public.

 What You Need to Know About Rose Parade Float Viewing: Practical Tips

 - Ticket lines get long on site.
-Buy your tickets ahead of time online and you won't have to stand around waiting before you get in.
+You can buy tickets online and avoid that long wait when you're anxious to get in.

 - You can't bring pets into the viewing area.
 Of course, assistance animals are permitted.